 Please take a minute to read, if you find anything unclear please contact us.

-This policy explains the information we hold about you, what we do with it, who else may have access to it and how to exercise the rights that you have over your data.
+This policy explains the information we hold about you as a Data Controller, what we do with it, who else may have access to it and how to exercise the rights that you have over your data.

 Your personal information